EdenDonenfeld/Secret-Deals/README.md

 A stable internet connection is required in order to create a connection between the client and the server, by sockets.

 File locations:
-The server files and the server database are in - server_client/SecretDeals./
+The server files and the server database are in - server directory.

 The files are:
- .deals.db - and server.py, data.py, city.py
+server.py, data.py, city.py and deals.db.

-The application files are in - main/src/app2/App where there is a java folder which has the java files.
-That is, the Activities.
-Also, there is the res folder where the design files are xml.
-And all the design additions (Assets Vector and more).
+The application files are in - App2/app/src/main where there is a java folder which has the java files, containing the Activities.
+In addition, there is the res folder where the design files are .xml.
+And all the design additions (Vector Assets and more).